-- 6.4 per cent reduction in GHG emissions to 45.2 million tCO2e in 2021 from 48.3 million tCO2e in 2020 - 32.4 per cent reduction in methane emissions to 0.23 million tonnes of methane in 2021 from 0.34 million tonnes of methane in 2020 - 0.3 million tCO2e (8.8 MMscfd) reduction in flaring in 2021 aptation Conducted capacity building on the management of physical impacts of climate change as well as a high-level desktop vulnerability assessment across several sites in Malaysia.
-Developed a five-year Adaptation Activity Plan to facilitate our Adaptation needs and journey for the coming years. • Conducted a workshop on climate change risks which focused on identified risks, and developed enterprise- level risk statements, aligned with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) to improve awareness on climate change risk and prepare for future TCFD disclosures. • Conducted capacity building on the management of physical impacts of climate change, as well as a high-level desktop vulnerability assessment for several sites in Malaysia.
+- 6.4 per cent reduction in GHG emissions to 45.2 million tCO2e in 2021 from 48.3 million tCO2e in 2020 - 32.4 per cent reduction in methane emissions to 0.23 million tonnes of methane in 2021 from 0.34 million tonnes of methane in 2020 - 0.3 million tCO2e (8.8 MMscfd) reduction in flaring in 2021

+Climate Ac daptation AS nge by e most Conducted capacity building on the management of physical impacts of climate change as well as a high-level desktop vulnerability assessment across several sites in Malaysia. people ety and nce; Developed a five-year Adaptation Activity Plan to facilitate our Adaptation needs and journey for the coming years. ent n among of 2021, about • Conducted a workshop on climate change risks which focused on identified risks, and developed enterprise- level risk statements, aligned with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) to improve awareness on climate change risk and prepare for future TCFD disclosures. nducted and Miri ahang • Conducted capacity building on the management of physical impacts of climate change, as well as a high-level desktop vulnerability assessment for several sites in Malaysia.